jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Can you guess where these pictures were taken?
 You can't, because mass-production brought mass-uniformity that's very unusual in our history, and in Nature.
 Credit: Wikimedia Commons_

-If you'd see a camel drinking from the Great Lakes, eagles flying inside a cave system, or polar bears swimming in the Amazon, you'd stop and wonder, "why are these biologies here?".
+If you'd see a camel drinking from the Great Lakes, eagles flying inside a cave system, or polar bears swimming in the Amazon, you'd stop and wonder, "why are these biologies here?"

 Likewise, when we see the same modes of transportation, working hours, and houses in Boston and Phoenix, we should see something is out of place.